imjasonh/globetrotter/README.md

   - a Rover can't move into a space that's occupied by another Rover or Building, enemy or friendly.
   - a Rover can't move over enemy Fortifications, but it can share the space with a friendly Fortification.
 - **Fortify** - a Fortification may be placed in any unoccupied space adjacent to a friendly Rover or Building.
 - **Shoot** - identify an enemy Rover or Fortification or Building within 3 spaces.
-Roll 3+ on a D6 to hit, and 3+ to inflict damage.
-  - HQ spaces (pentagons) count as 2 spaces for determining shooting range
+  - HQ spaces (pentagons) count as 2 spaces for determining shooting range.
+  - When targeting a Rover, roll 3+ on a D6 to hit, then roll 3+ to inflict damage.
-  - Fortifications and Buildings are always hit, just roll to damage.
+  - Fortifications and Buildings are automatically hit, roll 3+ to inflict damage.
-  - if shooting passes through an enemy's Fortification, you need a 4+ to hit enemy Rovers.
+  - if shooting passes through an enemy's Fortification, you need a 4+ to hit enemy Rovers, Fortifications or Buildings.
   - Rovers and Buildings start with 5 hit points.
 Each time they're damaged they lose a hit point.
 When they reach zero hit points, they are destroyed.
-  - Fortifications have 1 hit point, and are destroyed as soon as they take damage.
+  - Fortifications have 1 hit point, and are destroyed when they take any damage.
-- **Build** - if all spaces adjacent to an pentagonal HQ space are occupied by a player's Fortifications or Rovers, you can build a structure in that space.
+- **Build** - if 3 or more spaces adjacent to an pentagonal HQ space are occupied by the same player's Fortifications or Rovers, you can build a structure in that space.
-  - each player can only have one of each structure, even in multi-planetary games.
+  - Each player can only have one of each structure, even in multi-planetary games.
-  - if a Rover occupied the pentagonal space, it gets one free move out in any direction before building.
+  - If a Rover occupied the pentagonal space, it gets one free move out in any direction before building.
+If it cannot move out, it is destroyed.
   - **Space Port** - moving into a Space Port HQ puts the Rover into orbit.
 Remove the Rover from the board.
     - a Rover in orbit can descend into any unoccupied space on this board.
     - in multi-planetary games, Rovers in orbit can also descend onto other planets.